serafae/senshi/README.md

 <b>Disclaimer:</b>
 <i>Sailor Moon</i> and related intellectual property belong to Naoko Takeuchi and their respective copyright & trademark holders.

-<i>Serafae's Senshi</i> is an unofficial, non-commercial fan project created for recreational coding, design practice, and archival purposes.

 <u>No ownership of the <i>Sailor Moon</i> franchise or its characters is claimed.</u>

 The original code, custom programming, modifications, styling adjustments, and project-specific creative work created for Serafae's Senshi belong to the project creator and are licensed under the repository's chosen license.